 $250.00 Assessment Fee

-You may make a down payment of $100 with the remaining $150 paid in full prior to meeting with the OWI Assessor.
-Payment must be made with cash or money order made out to WCDHHS.
-Waupaca County does not accept personal checks and they are not equipped to process debt or credit cards.
+You may make a down payment of $100 with the remaining $150 paid in full before meeting with the OWI Assessor.
+Cash or money order made out to WCDHHS are the only accepted forms of payment.
+Waupaca County does not accept personal checks, and they do not process debit or credit cards.

 Huber & Electronic Monitoring Rules & Information:

-A drunk driving or criminal defense attorney's work does not stop at sentencing.
-Atty.
-Skarie will assist you with preparing for and navigating the intricacies of Waupaca County's Huber (work release) and Electronic Monitoring programs.
+A dedicated drunk driving or criminal defense attorney's work does not stop at sentencing.
+Attorney Skarie will assist you with preparing for and navigating the intricacies of Waupaca County's Huber (work release) and Electronic Monitoring programs.

-Starting a Sentence: A sentence start date must be established with a Corrections Sergeant.
-This can be done Monday through Friday from 8 a.m. to 4 p.m. at the front lobby of the Waupaca County Law Enforcement Center.
+You must establish a sentence start date with a Corrections Sergeant.
+You may do this Monday through Friday from 8 a.m. to 4 p.m. at the front lobby of the Waupaca County Law Enforcement Center.

-Fees: All individuals booked into the Waupaca County Jail are required, per County Ordinance 6.0, to pay a $25.00 booking fee.
-If starting a sentence exercising Huber Law privileges, the weekly fee of $140.00 must be paid before any work release is granted.
+All individuals booked into the Waupaca County Jail are required, per County Ordinance 6.0, to pay a $25.00 booking fee.
+If starting a sentence exercising Huber Law privileges, you must pay the weekly cost of $140.00 before beginning work release.

-Huber: No exceptions to the (12) twelve hours per day unless via judicial authorization, and that includes travel time.
-Regardless of what the inmates schedule is prior, they must have it modified by their employer.
-One week prior to starting a sentence, a work schedule, along with drivers information (valid drivers license, proof of registration, and proof of insurance) must be submitted for verification prior to starting a sentence.
-This is necessary in order to ensure your work release.
+There are no exceptions to the (12) twelve hours per day unless via judicial authorization, and that includes travel time.
+Regardless of what the inmate's schedule is prior, they must have it modified by their employer.
+You must submit for verification one week before starting a sentence, a work schedule, along with driver's information (valid driver's license, proof of registration, and proof of insurance).
 Huber inmates are allowed to bring three sets of clothing, a jacket, and one pair of shoes.
 No other items will be allowed into the facility.

-Transfers: Inmate must work in Waupaca or adjacent county (Portage, Outagamie, Shawano) and work at least 32 hours per week.
-An individual analysis of each subject is performed.
-OWI offenders will have to sit 2 days in county sentenced in, then that facility will submit transfer request.
+The inmate must work in Waupaca or adjacent county (Portage, Outagamie, Shawano) and work at least 32 hours per week.
+Jail staff performs an individual analysis of each transfer request.
+OWI offenders will have to sit two days in county sentenced in, then that facility will submit a transfer request.

-Electronic Monitoring: All inmates granted Huber privileges will go out on electronic monitoring.
-No specific turnaround time for release.
-The process proceeds faster if fees are paid in advance.
+Jail staff places all inmates granted Huber privileges on electronic monitoring.
+There is no specific turnaround time for release.
+The process proceeds faster if the inmate pays fees in advance.
 The cost is $185 per week.

 Waupaca County OWI Sentencing Guidelines:

-Counties in Wisconsin are divided into judicial districts.
-Waukesha County belongs to the 8th Judicial District.
-Each district maintains OWI Sentencing Guidelines.
-Sentencing arguments in drunk driving cases are made with consideration to the district's sentencing guidelines.
+Wisconsin divides its counties into judicial districts.
+Waupaca County belongs to the 8th Judicial District.
+Each region maintains OWI Sentencing Guidelines.
+It is prudent to frame sentencing arguments to the district's sentencing guidelines.
 Please click the PDF link to view the 8th Judicial District Sentencing Guidelines.

 For additional information regarding Waupaca County, please contact Atty.
 Skarie.